kevherro/swiftgen/README.md

 # Introduction

-Are you over feeling the pain of manually updating your Swift models after you find out (the hard way) that your dependency's API changed?
+Are you over feeling the pain of manually updating your Swift models after finding out (the hard way) that your dependency's JSON schema changed?

 swiftgen is a code generation tool for Swift that can help alleviate this pain point by automatically generating models based on a specified schema or structure.